DevLabStudy/My-Low-End-HomeLab-Ecosystem/guides/mobile-workflow.md

-#  100% Mobile-First Administration Guide
+# 📱 100% Mobile-First Administration Guide

 This is the most requested topic from the community.
 My entire HomeLab ecosystem is managed exclusively via smartphone (iOS/Android).
 No local monitor or keyboard was used after the initial OS install.

 ---

-###  My Mobile Management Toolkit
+### 🛠️ My Mobile Management Toolkit

 #### 1. Termius (SSH Client)
 * **Purpose:** Primary terminal for remote access.
-* **Key Feature:** I use "Snippets" to run frequent Docker commands with a single tap, eliminating the need for manual typing on a mobile keyboard.
+* **Key Feature:** I use **Snippets** to run frequent Docker commands with a single tap, eliminating the need for manual typing on a mobile keyboard.
 * **Security:** Connected via SSH keys for maximum protection.

 #### 2. Portainer (Web GUI)